 Hong Kong: in accordance with the relevant tax laws and regulations of Hong Kong, a company registered in Hong Kong is subject to income taxes within Hong Kong at the applicable tax rate on taxable income.
 In March 2018, the Hong Kong Government introduced a two-tiered profit tax rate regime by enacting the Inland Revenue (Amendment) (No.3) Ordinance 2018 (the "Ordinance").
 Under the two-tiered profits tax rate regime, the first \$2 million of assessable profits of qualifying corporations is taxed at 8.25% and the remaining assessable profits at 16.5%.
 The Ordinance is effective from the year of assessment 2018-2019.
 According to the policy, if no election has been made, the whole of the taxpaying entity's assessable profits will be chargeable to Profits Tax at the rate of 16.5% or 15%, as applicable.
 Because the preferential tax treatment is not elected by the Group, all the subsidiaries registered in Hong Kong are subject to income tax at a rate of 16.5%.
-The subsidiaries registered in Hong Kong did not have assessable profits that were derived Hong Kong during the years ended December 31, 2021, 2020 and 2019.
+The subsidiaries registered in Hong Kong did not have assessable profits that were derived Hong Kong during the years ended December 31, 2020, 2019 and 2018.
 Therefore, no Hong Kong profit tax has been provided for in the periods presented.
-Our returns for 2015 and subsequent tax years remain subject to examination by Hong Kong Inland Revenue Department.

 United Kingdom: in accordance with the relevant tax laws and regulations of United Kingdom, a company registered in the United Kingdom is subject to income taxes within United Kingdom at the applicable tax rate on taxable income.
 All the United Kingdom subsidiaries that are not entitled to any tax holiday were subject to income tax at a rate of 19%.
-The subsidiary in United Kingdom did not have assessable profits that were derived from United Kingdom during the years ended December 31, 2021, 2020 and 2019.
+The subsidiary in United Kingdom did not have assessable profits that were derived from United Kingdom during the years ended December 31, 2020, 2019 and 2018.
 Therefore, no United Kingdom profit tax has been provided for in the periods presented.
-Our returns for 2017 and subsequent tax years remain subject to examination by the UK tax authority.

 Singapore: in accordance with the relevant tax laws and regulations of Singapore, a company registered in the Singapore is subject to income taxes within Singapore at the applicable tax rate on taxable income.
 All the Singapore subsidiaries that are not entitled to any tax holiday were subject to income tax at a rate of 17%.
-The subsidiary in Singapore did not have assessable profits that were derived from Singapore during the years ended December 31, 2021, 2020 and 2019.
+The subsidiary in Singapore did not have assessable profits that were derived from Singapore during the years ended December 31, 2020, 2019 and 2018.
 Therefore, no Singapore profit tax has been provided for in the periods presented.
-Our returns for 2017 and subsequent tax years remain subject to examination by the Singapore tax authority.